The application process for a Skilled Worker visa (for Doctors)

 The Skilled Worker visa has replaced the Tier 2 (General) work visa.
-We’ve written this blog to help you better understand the application process for this visa.
+This blog has been written to help you better understand the application process.

 - The application process

 To apply for a Skilled Worker visa, you must have a job offer and CoS.
 The earliest that you can apply for this visa is 3 months before you’re due to start work in the UK – This date will be listed on your Certificate of Sponsorship.

 The visa application process will differ depending on whether you’re applying from outside the UK and are coming to the UK, inside the UK and extending your current visa or inside the UK and switching from a different visa.
 This article is tailored to those applying from outside of the UK and are coming to the UK.

 1) Your visa application must be applied for online.
 We recommend ensuring you have your passport and certificate of sponsorship to hand.